-For ease of implementation, the full IDL is provided below, where "ms-rpce.IDL" refers to the IDL found in [MS-RPCE] section 6.
-The syntax uses the IDL syntax extensions as specified in [MS-RPCE] section 2.2.4.
-For example, as specified in [MS-RPCE] section 2.2.4.9, a pointer_default declaration is not required and pointer_default(unique) is assumed.
+For ease of implementation, the following full IDL is provided, where "ms-dtyp.idl" refers to the IDL found in [MS-DTYP] Appendix A. The syntax uses the IDL syntax extensions defined in [MS-RPCE].
+For example, as noted in [MS-RPCE], a pointer_default declaration is not required and pointer_default(unique) is assumed.